alexlana/handsforbots/docs/development.md

 - **core.input_received**: the core receive a input after it was processed by the source plugin.
 - **core.output_ready**: the output received from an conversational framework or agent is available and will be sent to plugins that are listening to the trigger.
 - **core.history_added**: the chat / events history was updated.
-- **core.history_loaded**: when the framework was started, the messages / events history was loaded from the storage.
+- **core.history_loaded**: when the library was started, the messages / events history was loaded from the storage.
 - **core.calling_backend**: the core is sending some information to the back end.
 You can use this event to show some "loading/waiting" component.
 - **core.backend_responded**: the core received the response from the back end.
 - **Custom event on back end response**: the core received the response from the back end and send the response to the plugin responsible for the input.
 The plugin want to send the custom event name and listen this event.